vishvAsa/vishvAsa.github.io/content/conversations/YT/misc/qualifications_mode.md

 The same way it helped yAmuna, rAmAnuja, deshika, KSV etc..

+## Outburst?
+My vids are generally not rash or instinctive.
+Certainly not an outburst - more a chore.
+An outline is prepared beforehand.
+I have a pretty big backlog of such.
+I make a video only when I feel the vedic injunction "प्रवचनान् न प्रमदितव्यम्" is way overdue.

+Exceptions are when a certain situation demands a more timely response.

 ## shAstrArtha debate
 > If there is any controversy or dispute, you should participate in a proper shastrartha (scholarly debate) there instead of uploading trivial and unnecessary videos on YouTube.
 > - @रंजनमंडल-छ5प